cs231n/cs231n.github.io/google_cloud_tutorial.md

 ```
 gcloud compute copy-files instance-2:~/assignment1/assignment1.zip ~/Desktop
 ```
+Another (perhaps easier) option proposed by a student is to directly download the zip file from Jupyter.
+After running the submission script and creating assignment1.zip, you can download that file directly from Jupyter.
+To do this, go to Jupyter Notebook and click on the zip file (in this case assignment1.zip).
+The file will be downloaded to your local computer.

+To do this, click on the file assignment1.zip.
+Instead of opening the file, that will download it.

 Finally, remember to upload the zip file containing your submission to [***Canvas***](https://canvas.stanford.edu/courses/66461).
 (You can unzip the file locally if you want to double check your ipython notebooks and other code files are correctly inside).

 You can refer to [this page](https://cloud.google.com/compute/docs/instances/transfer-files "Title") for more details on transferring files to/from Google Cloud.